 If you have the budget for a 700 dollar gaming PC build, you really are in for an awesome computer that is what I would now call a high-end Gaming PC.
 I researched for hours putting this build together and making sure that it was well optimized and I’m pleased to say that the gaming build I’ve chosen really will impress anyone who decides to build it.

 If this build isn’t what you are looking for whatever reason another build that is cheaper, but still an awesome PC that I call the “Beauty and the Beast” is my 600 dollar gaming computer build.

 Now without further ado, it’s time to jump into this build and show you what really makes this build high-end.

 Why Build Your Own PC, Instead Of Buying One A Pre-Built One?

 Now before I get into this build I’m going to field this question that I’ve been asked many times.

-For most people, buying a pre-built desktop is cool and I get that, but when you’re a gamer and buying a PC you are really getting ripped off.
+For most people, buying a pre-built desktop is cool and I get that, but when you’re a gamer and buying a PC you are really getting a much worse PC.
 These pre-built PC’s are usually way overpriced and the same PC can be built for much cheaper.
 If that’s okay with you then I understand, but personally I would want to get as much power for my gaming PC that I could for the money.
 That’s where building your own gaming PC comes into play.

 Yes, you have to put in some hard work when making your own PC, but that just makes using the PC all the better because YOU put it together and made it.
 Not someone else, but you did it.
 If you’re anything like me then the feeling you will have when you finish building your gaming PC will be something that you will remember for a long time.
 Oh yeah, you will also officially be known as that computer person that can fix all tech related issues, by all of your non-tech friends who are astonished that anyone could somehow build a PC, so get ready for that.